markuslutz/gittutorial/README.md

+yato model added.

 Now we are entering the develop -> test -> release cycle!

 Now team added some base methods